 - Change your clothes and take a shower after being outdoors to remove the pollen on your body.

 - If possible, avoid drying clothes outside.
 This will help prevent bringing pollen into your house.

-- Consider planting a low-allergen garden around your home and remove any weeds or trees if you are sensitive to them.
+- Avoid fresh flowers if that’s the cause of your symptoms.
+Consider planting a low-allergen garden around your home and remove any weeds or trees if you are sensitive to them.

 - Damp dust regularly because dusting with a wet cloth, rather than a dry one, will collect the dust and stop any pollen from being spread around.

 - Keep pets out of the house when your symptoms flare up.
 If your pet does come inside, wash them regularly to remove any allergens from their fur.

 - Don't smoke or let other people smoke in your house.
 Smoking and breathing in other people's smoke will irritate the lining of your nose, eyes, throat and airways, and can make your symptoms worse.
 For advice on quitting smoking, visit the Quit Now website.